WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ## ipython setup
 _Automatically import python libraries in ipython with pyflyby_

-The recommended way to setup `flybypy` from the docs is to run the following magic command
+The recommended way to setup `flybypy` from the docs is to run the following magic command.
+This works well, but I wan even less typing, I want pyflyby automatically installed and importing things without me even thinking about it.

 ``` python